cnunciato/website-rebecca/site/content/about.md

 # About Me

 Hello!
 I'm Rebecca Nunciato.
 A homeschool mom of three living in the Pacific Northwest.
-I make things, and read books.
+I like to make things, and read books.